Home Registration » FEBS Bursaries

 - Be a member of a FEBS Constituent Society

-- Be travelling to the Congress from outside the host country (FEBS bursaries are not available to scientists resident in the country in which the Congress is taking place)
+- Be travelling to the Congress from outside Slovenia and Croatia (FEBS bursaries are not available to scientists resident in the countries in which the Congress and YSF is taking place)

-- Not have received an award from the FEBS Youth Travel Fund to attend a FEBS Advanced Course in 2019, nor a FEBS Congress bursary or FEBS YSF grant for the previous year’s FEBS Congress and Young Scientists' Forum (Prague, 2018)
+- Not have received an award from the FEBS Youth Travel Fund to attend a FEBS Advanced Course in 2020, nor a FEBS Congress bursary or FEBS YSF grant for the previous year’s FEBS Congress and Young Scientists' Forum (Krakow, 2019)

 Please note that the number of meeting travel awards you have previously received from FEBS (FEBS Congress bursary, FEBS YSF grant, and FEBS YTF award for FEBS Advanced Course) may also be taken into consideration in your selection.

 *Under exceptional circumstances and on a case-by-case basis decided by merit, FEBS may support scientists studying or working in countries within the FEBS area of interest (Europe and bordering countries) that do not currently have a FEBS Constituent Society.

 Applications for FEBS bursaries for the 45th FEBS Congress must be made through the Congress registration system before the bursary deadline of March 5, 2020.